WOW counties: State and local level

 All county offices are held by Republicans; indeed, there are almost no elected Democrats above the county level.
 None of the counties have supported a Democrat for president since Lyndon Johnson's national landslide of 1964.
 In 2008, while Barack Obama carried Wisconsin by 14 points and won 59 out of 72 counties, the three counties were his weakest and the only ones in the state where he won less than 40 percent of the county's vote.
+No Democratic presidential candidate carried a single municipality in the counties between 1996 and 2020, when Joe Biden narrowly flipped the city of Cedarburg in Ozaukee County.
 The vast majority of the state party's voter turnout efforts (along with those of outside organizations) were, for many years, focused on maximizing turnout from those three counties to counteract the turnout from Milwaukee and Dane counties (home to Milwaukee and Madison) and the cities of Racine and Kenosha, which generally lean Democratic.
-However, with the recent Republican trend in rural Wisconsin, GOP turnout efforts have become focused on maximizing rural turnout at the expense of turnout in Milwaukee, Madison, Racine and Kenosha as well as the growing Democratic turnout in the WOW counties.
-This was a factor in Trump’s 2016 upset win in Wisconsin, a feat Trump could not replicate in 2020.
-Local conservative talk radio stations such as WISN (1130) and the late morning and midday shows of WTMJ (620) have long targeted their programs' topics and talking points more to the WOW counties rather than their city of license, Milwaukee.
+The counties also represented the heart of Scott Walker's electoral coalitions during his three wins for Governor (2010, 2012, and 2014), garnering over 70% of the vote in all three counties.